ISO Certified Company: What It Really Means

 Choosing the Right ISO Standard

-The correct standard depends on your objectives:
+The appropriate standard depends on your strategic objective:

 • Improve product and service quality → ISO 9001